brighthive/data-resource-generator/pull_request_template.md

 ### Documentation

 - [ ] Did you document your changes in the README/docstrings/docs (as needed)?
-- [ ] Documentation uses proper RST!
+- [ ] Documentation uses proper RST
 - [ ] Aware of / reduced reading complexity by running docs through http://www.hemingwayapp.com/

 ### Security